Boshret Kheir

-"Boshret Kheir" (بشرة خير; "Good Omen") is a song by Emirati singer Hussain Al Jassmi with lyrics written by Egyptian songwriter Ayman Bahgat Kamar and music written by Egyptian composer Amr Mostafa.
+"Boshret Kheir" (بشرة خير; "Good Omen") is a song by Emirati singer Hussain Al Jassmi with the lyrics written by Egyptian songwriter Ayman Bahgat Amar and music written by Egyptian composer Amr Mostafa.
 Released on 14 May 2014, the song's lyrics were written to encourage participation in the that year's Egyptian presidential election.

 With over 700 million views as of April 2025, the music video of the song is among the most-viewed Arabic music videos on YouTube.
 The song enjoyed success throughout the Middle East, although its status as a patriotic song attracted controversy.